ripienaar/free-for-dev/README.md

   * [Meya.ai](https://meya.ai) — Create and deploy a chatbot.
 Free tier allows only 1 bot.
   * [RequestBin](https://requestb.in) — Inspect and debug HTTP POST requests from an HTTP client.
   * [Apify](https://www.apify.com/) — Web scraping and automation platform that lets you create an API extracting websites data.
 Free tier with 10k monthly crawls and 7 days data retention.
+  * [Diggernaut](https://www.diggernaut.com/) — Cloud based web scraping and data extraction platform for turning any website to the dataset or to work with it as with an API.
+Free plan includes 5K page requests monthly.

 ## Other Free Resources
   * [github.com - FOSS for Dev](https://github.com/httpsGithubParty/FOSS-for-Dev) — A hub of free and Open Source software for developers